berkeldemir/libft/README.md

 Because of dst is greater than src (which means dst comes after src in memory) <br>
 ft_memmove will do the following: <br>
-'E' is going to overwrited at where the '2' is -> '2' 'L' -> &'4' -> "ECOLE_LE" <br>
+'E' is going to overwrited at where the '2' is -> '2' <br>
+'L' -> &'4' -> "ECOLE_LE" <br>
 'O' -> &'_' -> "ECOLEOLE" <br>
 'C' -> &'E' -> "ECOLCOLE" <br>